When we were first married, I discovered a most dismaying aspect about Jim.

 It is also a soup that can be made very BADLY in restaurants.
 Often overl salted, after one spoonful, the flavour just takes all the fun of finishing the bowl.
 Or there were those times I would see some restaurants actually use store bought croutons (the kind in the box!!) to replace the perfectly toasted piece of baguette that should be used.
 Those insipid little cubes floating in a thin watery broth, with barely any onions (but way too much salt) covered in a mediocre amount of cheese.
 How can you pass that off as French Onion Soup???
 We have been known to ask the wait staff what they think of the soup, is it too salty, and some reluctantly acknowledge that it is.
 Decided, we don’t even bother ordering it.

 So I give you the recipe for French Onion Soup (FOS) that I make here at home.
 It has all the components that won Jim over: a copious amount of cheeses (a good blend of three different cheeses to be exact: Ementhal, Gruyère and Cheddar are my faves, but feel free to play with this part- just make sure they are all melty cheeses); the perfectly caramelized onions (don’t skimp- you want plenty of onions with each spoonful); and the correct amount of seasonings (salt is there, but not the star!)

 One day I made it for really good friends of ours.
 He looked at me after finishing his bowl and said, it was the best FOS he’d ever had.
 Not too long ago we were out for dinner with these same dear friends, and he told me that when they go out and order FOS, he compares each one to mine.
 His benchmark!
 I was so flattered.
 And I still am 🙂

 - 4 tbsp unsalted butter

-- 2 lbs of yellow onions , peeled and sliced from top to tail in thin slices (don't skimp on the onions.
-If you think you have a bit over 2 lbs, that's better than less than 2 lbs!)
+- 2 1/2 -3 lbs of yellow onions , peeled and sliced from top to tail in thin slices (don't skimp on the onions.
+If you think you have closer to 3lbs, the better!

 - 2 tsp cane sugar